 Some will have mass vaccination clinics at hospitals, some will have appointment-based clinics and some may choose a drive-thru option.

-There are 800 providers selected to be distributors all across the state and each will work with their county board of health to get the vaccine in the arms that need it most.
+There are over 1,200 providers selected to be distributors all across the state and each will work with their county board of health to get the vaccine in the arms that need it most.

-It was announced Tuesday, by the director of the Cleveland Department of Public Health (CDPH) Brian Kimball, that Cleveland residents will need to register with the city of Cleveland and not Cuyahoga County.
+It was announced, by the director of the Cleveland Department of Public Health (CDPH) Brian Kimball, that Cleveland residents will need to register with the city of Cleveland and not Cuyahoga County.

 Cleveland residents who register with the county will have their entries denied.